 2011 was the inaugural year for International Chick Lit Month.
-In May 2013 this blog will be bursting with posts from lots of your favourite chick lit authors.
+In May 2015, as we celebrate our 5th anniversary, this blog will be bursting with posts from lots of your favourite chick lit authors.
 Four more worthy recipients will be honoured in our Hall of Fame for their contribution to chick lit.
-Plus, just like you always find on the Chicklit Club, Chick Lit is Not Dead, Chick Lit Central and Novelicious websites, there will be heaps of book reviews and giveaways.
 Make sure you check out International Chick Lit Month this May … because every woman deserves her happy ending.

 How you can celebrate